 Concrete use cases for local mobility data sharing

-Expertises-Territoires, an on-line community dedicated to mobility data topics
+Expertises-Territoires, an online community focused on mobility data

-Expertises-Territoires, an on-line community dedicated to mobility data topics
+Expertises-Territoires, an online community focused on mobility data

 Avatar national traffic data platform